whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 The user has just run an analysis in their frontend of choice.
 They can now Publish their Tale in a series of steps:

-1. [If Frontend is running] Stop the Tale (shuts down container)
-2. Click "Publish Tale" button in Tale View or Tales View
+1. Click "Publish Tale" button in Tale View or Tales View
-3. [Optionally] De-select some of the suggested files to publish
+2. [Optionally] De-select some of the suggested files to publish
-4. Click "Publish"
+3. Click "Publish"
-5. Wait for publishing to complete (this is a remote operation)
+4. Wait for publishing to complete (this is a remote operation)
-6. Click "Finish Publication" (launches new tab with Package Editor (MetcatUI hosted on a DataONE Member Node)
+5. Click "Finish Publication" (launches new tab with Package Editor (MetcatUI hosted on a DataONE Member Node)
-7. [Optionally] Improve metadata and provenance information and re-publish
+6. [Optionally] Improve metadata and provenance information and re-publish a new version

 Tale View
 *********